Language translator at button on page bottom – left.

-Caution is an extremely low level of stray current and is usually caused by the engine cooling system.
+Caution is an extremely low level of stray current and is often caused by the engine cooling system.
+There is a risk a fault may become serious.
 In the absence of your SeaBis Master System, it is possible for the engine cooling system connection with the sea to cause Critical stray current corrosion.

 With the new switch ON, the engine runs as normal.
 Stray current flows and your SeaBis Master will flash Critical, but the effect of this stray current is minimised because the new switch is turned OFF at least 97% of the time.

 Procedure to identify and repair the cause of stray current where engine ON hours exceed 200 per year – (Commercial use vessels)

 The only difference is all causes of stray current, where design is the cause, are switched OFF.